 Outside the laboratory, Keith is interested and participates in a broad range of activities where scientists can play an important role.
 I was a member of the Young Global Leaders which is a sub-group of the World Economic Forum and has participated in the annual meeting at Davos Switzerland (2005, 2007, 2008).
 Keith has lectured at the Museum of Modern Art and participated in a Fred Friendly panel discussion for public television (PBS) on the issue of nanotechnology, privacy, and security, and contributed to Entertainment Gathering EG2-2007.

-Keith enjoys hiking, backpacking (California, Alaska, Wyoming, New Mexico,) landscape photography, and piloting gliders cross country.
-I currently fly a DG303 and my current personal records are: altitude: 25,500'(gps), distance: 335 mi, time: 6 hrs, satisfying SSA Silver, Gold, and Diamond badges, Symons Wave Memorial One-Lennie.
+Keith enjoys hiking, backpacking (California, Alaska, Wyoming, New Mexico, Arizona) landscape photography, and piloting gliders cross country.
+I currently fly a DG303 and my current personal records are: altitude: 27,300'(gps), distance: 443 mi, time: 8 hrs, satisfying SSA Silver, Gold, and Diamond badges, Symons Wave Memorial One-Lennie.
 My goal for the 2019 season is a 750km declared flight in the Owens Valley.

 For some examples of the photographs: